 It should go without saying, but don’t force anyone to read a book they don’t want to.
 If someone takes a hard pass on a book, let them skip that month or be open to changing the selection.

 Half the fun of a book club is getting to eat and drink with your friends.
+You can go the extra mile by planning a menu directly inspired by that meeting’s selection, or focus on what your members personally love.
 Whether you have everyone contribute or leave the prep to the host, ensure that each meeting has enough food and drink for everyone.
 And, of course, be mindful of dietary restrictions and allergies.

+Some of the best book clubs hold meetings that have nothing to do with sitting in a room and discussing a book.
 Is an author coming to speak at your local bookstore?
 Take the club on a field trip!
 Is there a writer’s walking tour in your city?
 Go for a stroll!
-Attend library events, go to festivals, and don’t keep your club shackled to a living room.
+Attend library events, go to festivals, and don’t keep your club confined to a living room.